paulohpmoraes/BART/README.md

-BART for fNIRS
+# BART

+The Basic Analysis R Tools for functional near infrared spectroscopy (fNIRS).

+### Introduction

-BART is the Basic Analysis R Tools for functional Near Infrared Spectroscopy, a set of R tools to work with fNIRS data.
+BART is a set of basic R functions to process fNIRS data.